No script

 14. Discover the history of Maria Theresia Bastion

-The Maria Theresia Bastion was one the main gate and defense to Timisoara fortress which no longer exists since the city centre was built and expanded over it.
+The Maria Theresia Bastion was one the main gate and defense to the Timisoara fortress which no longer exists since the city centre was built and expanded over it.

 Named after the Habsburg Empire archduchess Maria Theresa, it was built between 1730 and 1735 and covers about 1.7 hectares.